wp-plugins/subscribe2/ReadMe.txt

 == Installation ==

+AUTOMATIC INSTALLATION
+1. Log in to your WordPress blog and visit Plugins->Add New.
+2. Search for Subscribe2, click "Install Now" and then Activate the Plugin
+3. Click the "Settings" admin menu link, and select "Subscribe2".
+4. Configure the options to taste, including the email template and any categories which should be excluded from notification
+5. Click the "Tools" admin menu link, and select "Subscribers".
+6. Manually subscribe people as you see fit.
+7. Create a [WordPress Page](http://codex.wordpress.org/Pages) to display the subscription form.
+When creating the page, you may click the "S2" button on the QuickBar to automatically insert the subscribe2 token.
+Or, if you prefer, you may manually insert the subscribe2 shortcode or token:
+	[subscribe2] or the HTML invisible <!--subscribe2-->
+	***Ensure the token is on a line by itself and that it has a blank line above and below.***
+This token will automatically be replaced by dynamic subscription information and will display all forms and messages as necessary.
+8. In the WordPress "Settings" area for Subscribe2 select the page name in the "Appearance" section that of the WordPress page created in step 7.

+MANUAL INSTALLATION
 1. Copy the entire /subscribe2/ directory into your /wp-content/plugins/ directory.
 2. Activate the plugin.
 3. Click the "Settings" admin menu link, and select "Subscribe2".